Adam Oller: New York Mets

-On December 12, 2019, Oller was selected by the New York Mets in the minor league phase of the Rule 5 Draft.
+On December 12, 2019, the New York Mets selected Oller in the minor league phase of the Rule 5 Draft.
 Oller did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He split the 2021 season between the Double-A Binghamton Rumble Ponies and the Triple-A Syracuse Mets, pitching to a 9-4 record and 3.45 ERA with 138 strikeouts in 120.0 innings of work across 23 starts between the two affiliates.
-The Mets added him to their 40-man roster following the 2021 season on November 19, 2021.
+He split the 2021 season between the Double-A Binghamton Rumble Ponies and the Triple-A Syracuse Mets, pitching to a 9-4 record and 3.45 ERA with 138 strikeouts in 120 innings pitched across 23 starts between the two affiliates.
+The Mets added him to their 40-man roster on November 19, 2021 to protect him from the Rule 5 draft.

 Oakland Athletics

-On March 12, 2022, Oller and J.T.
-Ginn were traded to the Oakland Athletics in exchange for Chris Bassitt.
+On March 12, 2022, the Mets traded Oller and J. T. Ginn to the Oakland Athletics in exchange for Chris Bassitt.
 On April 2, Oakland announced that Oller had made the Opening Day roster.
 Oller made his MLB debut on April 12 as the starting pitcher against the Tampa Bay Rays.
 Coincidentally, the starting pitcher for the Rays was Tommy Romero, who was also making his MLB debut in the game.
+On July 25, Oller earned his first career win after pitching 5.0 innings against the Houston Astros, allowing 4 runs (3 earned) on 4 hits and 2 walks with 4 strikeouts.
+He finished his rookie campaign with a 2–8 record and 6.30 ERA with 46 strikeouts in 74 1/3 innings pitched.

+Oller began the 2023 season up and down between Oakland and Las Vegas.
+In 12 games (9 starts) for the Aviators, he posted a 7.11 ERA with 59 strikeouts in 50 2/3 innings pitched; in 9 contests for Oakland, Oller struggled to a 10.07 ERA with 13 strikeouts in 19 2/3 innings of work.

+Seattle Mariners

+On July 12, 2023, Oller was claimed off waivers by the Seattle Mariners.
+In 12 starts for the Triple–A Tacoma Rainiers, he registered a 6–4 record and 5.51 ERA with 62 strikeouts in 63 2/3 innings pitched.
+Following the season on October 31, the Mariners removed Oller from their 40–man roster and sent him outright to Triple–A Tacoma.
+He elected free agency on November 6.

+Cleveland Guardians

+On November 13, 2023, Oller signed a minor league contract with the Cleveland Guardians that included an invitation to spring training.
+He began the 2024 season with the Triple-A Columbus Clippers.
+In 12 games (6 starts) for Columbus, he struggled to a 7.48 ERA with 33 strikeouts across 27 2/3 innings pitched.
+On July 3, 2024, Oller was released by the Guardians organization.